-I bought The Savana Dance at the same time as Le Jardin de la Maharani, trying to beat the January price increase!
+I bought The Savana Dance at the same time as Le Jardin de la Maharani, trying to beat the January 2017 price increase!
 This gorgeous scarf was designed by the Ardmore Artists for Hermès’ Spring/Summer 2016 collection as a 70cm and then again as a gavroche for Spring/Summer 2017 and has also appeared as a cashmere/silk shawl, a twilly and a mousseline.
 The design has become so popular that Hermès also used The Savana Dance on clothing, jewellery, ceramics and other items.
 It has now been offered as a wash silk 140cm for Spring/Summer 2020.

-There are lots of alternative colourways for this scarf, so it was very difficult to choose the right one for me, which was 07:
+There were lots of alternative colourways for the Spring/Summer 2017 gavroche, so it was very difficult to choose the right one for me, which was 07:

-Please note that Hermès deliberately put muted images of scarves on their website to combat fraud, so the square pictures here don’t show the true beauty of the colours.
+Please note that Hermès deliberately put muted images of scarves on their website to combat fraud, so the pictures here don’t show the true beauty of the colours.
 If I find clear images of the other available formats in the future, I will add them to this page.

 The collage above shows some clothes I might wear with this scarf.
 In the winter: grey cashmere jumper, navy wool mix cardigan, velour jogging pants or jeans, navy cashmere jumper with enamel bracelets by Halcyon Days.
 In summer I would switch to linen pants, a white or blue t-shirt and navy sandals.